Digital articles are used for creating channel-neutral content for output to digital and print channels. They are edited in the Digital editor.

 Tip: Changing the name of the article can also be done by clicking it at the top of the page in the Digital editor.

-Figure: Change the settings of a selected article by opening the Properties pane and changing any of the settings.
+Figure: Change the settings of a selected article by opening the Properties panel and changing any of the settings.

 For more information, see Changing the properties of an object or file in Studio.

 The aim of creating a digital article is of course to publish it at some stage.
-This can be done to a custom channel such as a Web CMS.
+This can be done by publishing it to a custom channel such as a Web CMS, or to channels such as Pugpig or Twixl.

 Note: Take note of the ways of optimizing images for publishing to a digital channel.